Men at Work (1990 film): Plot

-Carl Taylor and James St. James, a pair of garbage collectors who dream of owning a surf shop, are known for being troublemakers during work by tossing garbage cans in the street and making noise that disturbs residents.
-A local bike cop, Mike, hassles them frequently, but Carl and James are used to his bullying and shrug it off.
-After completing their shift, they are put on probation for their disruptive antics and told they are to be accompanied by an observer on their next shift: their supervisor's brother-in-law, Louis.
+Garbage collectors Carl Taylor and James St. James are infamous mischief makers in their local community, using the garbage as play things and disturbing the peace.
+Local bike cop Mike harasses them frequently, but they are used to his antics and ignore him.
+However, they are placed on probation for their unprofessional attitude and are assigned an observer: their supervisor's brother-in-law, Louis.

-After work, the pair use a telescope to spy on Susan Wilkins, a woman living across the street, and watch as she is mistreated by a man.
-Once she leaves the room, Carl, in a form of payback, shoots the man in the rear with a pellet gun.
-As James and Carl hide and laugh, two men enter Susan's apartment, strangle the man and drag him away.
+After work, the pair spy on Susan Wilkins, a woman living across the street, and watch as she is fighting with a man.
+She leaves the room and Carl, as a form of payback, shoots the man with a pellet gun.
+As James and Carl hide and laugh, two men enter Susan's apartment, garrote the man and drag him away.
 After stuffing his body into a barrel, they put the barrel in their car, but it falls out and is found the next day by Carl, James and Louis on their garbage route.
-Carl and James panic when they realize that not only is the dead man the same person Carl shot in Susan's apartment, but that he is also Jack Berger, a city councilman who was running for mayor.
-Louis, a semi-crazed no-nonsense Vietnam War vet, calms the two down by explaining that Jack died of strangulation, not being shot.
+Carl and James panic when they realize that not only is the dead man the same person Carl shot in Susan's apartment, but that he is also Jack Berger, a city councilman running for mayor.
+Louis, a Vietnam War vet suffering from post-traumatic stress disorder, calms the two down by noting that Jack died of strangulation.